A toolset to make scientific computer simulations easier to run, manage and evaluate. I write more about it here.

 The rest is said in readme.txt.
 Setting this up is no big deal if you know how to deal with a MySQL database (setup a table from an SQL script).

 During the "philosophy of mind" - course, I had to write six essays about the texts we were reading once a week.
-That teached me a lot respect about analytical thinking, I tell you.
+That taught me a lot respect about analytical thinking, I tell you.
 It's not easy to put so much thought in two pages, but I tried my best :-)

 Among these are the first proposals for important aspects of Artificial Intelligence and, as important, sketches of problems that it faces!